jvalteren/Seaside-Wiki/Security-Features.md

 In addition to the protections against the attacks above Seaside offers the following security related features.

 ## Capabilities ##
+Seaside uses a [capability based](https://en.wikipedia.org/wiki/Capability-based_security) security model where only handles to actions are handed to the client.
+These handles are bound to a state snapshot (continuation).

 ## Strict Transport Security (STS) ##